 Paul Walsh joined the faculty in Dramaturgy and Dramatic Criticism in fall 2008.
 Prior to coming to Yale, Walsh taught courses in dramaturgy, theater history, and dramatic literature at the University of Massachusetts and at Southern Methodist University in Dallas.
 He served as senior dramaturg at the American Conservatory Theater (San Francisco) from 1996 to 2005.
-His translations of Ibsen’s A Doll’s House, Master Builder, and Hedda Gabler have been produced at the American Conservatory Theater (A.C.T.), Aurora Theater, Yale Repertory Theatre, People’s Light and Theatre Company, and the Williamstown Theatre Festival among others, and will be published by Exit Press in 2016.
-His new translation of Ibsen’s John Gabriel Borkman will premiere at the Stratford Festival in Stratford, Ontario during the summer of 2016.
-His translations of August Strindberg’s five Chamber Plays were published by Exit Press in 2012 after premiering at San Francisco’s Cutting Ball Theater.
+His translations of Ibsen’s A Doll’s House, Master Builder, and Hedda Gabler have been produced at the American Conservatory Theater (A.C.T.), Aurora Theater, Yale Repertory Theatre, People’s Light and Theatre Company, and the Williamstown Theatre Festival among others.
+His new translation of Ibsen’s John Gabriel Borkman premiered in August 2016 at the Stratford Festival in Stratford, Ontario.
+His translations of August Strindberg’s five Chamber Plays were published by Exit Press in 2012 after premiering at San Francisco’s Cutting Ball Theater, which also produced his translation of Strindberg’s A Dreamplay in May 2016.

 In addition, Walsh has worked as dramaturg with theater companies across the country, including collaborating with Theatre de la Jeune Lune on such award-winning productions as Children of Paradise: Shooting a Dream, Don Juan Giovanni, Germinal, and The Hunchback of Notre Dame.
 Walsh's version of Dickens's A Christmas Carol, co-written with A.C.T. artistic director Carey Perloff, has played in San Francisco since 2005.
 From 2006 to 2012 Walsh served as artistic director of the New Harmony Project, a new play development residency program located in southern Indiana.